Economy of Indonesia: South Korea

 In the past, the relations were only developed around trade and investments, such as the forestry and garment sectors.
 Today the cooperation has been expanded to a number of mega projects and advanced industries.
 With US$27 billion in bilateral trade, South Korea became the fourth biggest trading partner of Indonesia in 2012.
 It became the third-biggest foreign investor in Indonesia, with US$1.94 billion in investment.

-There are large numbers of South Korean companies that have been investing and operating in Indonesia, such as Miwon (Daesang Corporation), Lotte, Yong Ma, Hankook Tire, Samsung, LG, Kia Motors, and Hyundai.
+There are large numbers of South Korean companies that have been investing and operating in Indonesia, such as Miwon (Daesang Corporation), Lotte, Yong Ma, Hankook, Samsung, LG, Kia and Hyundai.
 In 2011, Hankook announced a US$353 million investment into a production plant located in Bekasi, West Java, Indonesia.

 In 2019, trade between Indonesia and South Korea was worth $15.65 billion, and between 2015 and 2019 South Korean companies invested nearly $7 billion in Indonesia.
 In December 2020, Indonesia and South Korea signed a comprehensive economic partnership.
 It is equivalent to a free trade agreement, though focuses on a broader scope of economic cooperation.
 Under the deal, Indonesia will scrap 94.8% of tariffs on South Korean products while South Korea will scrap 95.8% of tariffs on Indonesian products.